DIY handprint art…

 I love craftiness and crafty people, but when all is said and done, I just don’t have the energy to scrapbook or to make pumpkins out of old sweaters.
 Maybe someday…

 That being said, I DO love handprint art projects.
 It’s one of the only “crafty” projects I try to do on a somewhat routine basis because, for one, the kids love it.

-My favorite DIY handprint projects are either done on plain canvases, or on plain Christmas ornaments (best to use the shatterproof kind.
+DIY handprint projects can be done on plain canvases, or on plain Christmas ornaments (best to use the shatterproof kind.
 The less holiday drama the better, right?).

 For either type of DIY craft project here is a list of some items you may want…